nbrugger-tgm/factory-rally-server/documentation/RuleBook.md

 Once all five register phases have been completed the end of turn effects will get activated.

-- <u>RADIATION:</u> A robot on a radiation space takes 1 point of damage.
-- <u>REPAIR SITES:</u> A robot on a repair site repairs damage points depending on how strong the repair field is.
-- <u>CHECKPOINTS:</u> A robot on a flag repairs 1 point of damage.
+- <u>Board elements:</u> Board elements that only trigger at the end of the register phase will now be activated
-- <u>WIPE REGISTERS:</u> Discard all Program cards from registers that aren’t locked.
+- <u>Wipe registers:</u> Discard all Program cards from registers that aren’t locked.
-- <u>POWER DOWN:</u> Players whose robots were powered down this turn will be powered again if they had not been destroyed or got powered down again.
+- <u>Power up:</u> Players whose robots were powered down this turn will be powered up again if they had not been destroyed or got powered down again.
-- <u>RETURN ROBOTS TO PLAY:</u> All robots that were destroyed in this round re-enter the game at the entry point on the tile on which they last lived.
+- <u>Reenter robots:</u> All robots that were destroyed in this round re-enter the game at the entry point on the tile on which they last lived.
 They will look in the direction the player wants to and get 2 damage tokens.
 If a robot would re-enter on the same space as another robot, they are in Virtual Mode.

 ### Checkpoints

+Checkpoints can interact with the robots as well as with the map.

+#### Robots

 If a robot is at a checkpoint at the end of a register phase, it receives it and can make its way to the next one.
 Obviously, the checkpoints must be completed in the correct order, from the one with the lowest number to the one with the highest.

+#### Map

+Checkpoints can be affected by the map which means they can be moved by it.
+Following board elements can affect it:

+- <u>Conveyor belts:</u> They can move the checkpoint around and can even move the checkpoint to a player so that the player may wait for it.
+- <u>Pushers:</u> Pushers also affect Checkpoints and move them away.

+If a board element would throw the checkpoint into a hole, out of the map or another unreachable place it wont get affected by this board element.

 ### Damage and destruction

 When a player’s robot is damaged they get a damage token which means that they lose one health.
 A robot has a maximum of 10 health-points.

-<u>LOSS OF PROGRAM CARDS:</u>  Because of getting hit by lasers, getting stomped or damaged due other things the robots memory save gets affected so that thy get one fewer Program card for each damage token they have.
+<u>Loss of program cards:</u>  Because of getting hit by lasers, getting stomped or damaged due other things the robots memory save gets affected so that thy get one fewer Program card for each damage token they have.

-<u>LOCKED REGISTERS:</u> If a robot has 5 or more damage tokens, its registers begin to lock up starting with register 5 and working down to register 1.
+<u>Locked registers:</u> If a robot has 5 or more damage tokens, its registers begin to lock up starting with register 5 and working down to register 1.
 Once a register is locked, the Program card in that register cannot be discarded.
 This means that from now on this programming card is stuck in the register and is executed every round.
 This can only be removed when the register is no longer locked.

-<u>DESTRUCTION:</u> A robot is destroyed when it got the 10th damage token which means it has 0 health points left.
+<u>Destruction:</u> A robot is destroyed when it got the 10th damage token which means it has 0 health points left.
 A robot can also be instantly destroyed by certain board elements or by moving off the edge of the board.
 There may be option cards which can prevent you from getting destroyed.
 The robot will re-enter play at the end of the turn.

 | Health points | Effect                                              |
 | :-----------: | --------------------------------------------------- |